michael/ken-browser/README.md

 By default Ken loads a static data-set, that can be found in `data/projects.json`.
 You can edit this file directly and make yourself comfortable with the data format.

 Ken gets powered by a so called `Data.Collection` a simple data format, that can be exchanged as JSON.
 A data-collection involves a `type` declaration and a sequence `objects` that are instances of the specified type.
+However after you've made yourself familiar with the data format, it's time to create your own data file `data/my_projects`.

+You can change the dataset that gets loaded by default by changing one line in index.html.

+	window.app = new Application({ dataset: "data/my_projects.json"});

 ### Data Type